Last updated: April 2026

 Risk management and public health: Identifying contamination early can help prevent health hazards such as exposure to toxic substances, groundwater pollution, and long-term environmental damage.
 A thorough report provides the necessary data to mitigate these risks and satisfy a local planning authority.

 Environmental consultants follow a structured approach when carrying out a contaminated land report.
-The process typically involves three key phases:
+In most cases the process involves three key phases:

 The first step in a contaminated land assessment is a desk study, where environmental consultants gather historical and current information about the site and surrounding area.
 Desk study information includes:

-If potential contamination risks are identified in the phase 1 contaminated land survey, further information and investigation is required.
+If potential contamination risks are identified in the phase 1 report, further information and investigation is required.

-If the desk study suggests a risk of land contamination, an intrusive site investigation is carried out.
-The next steps involve:
+If the desk study and site walkover suggest a risk of land contamination, an intrusive site investigation is carried out.
+The phase 2 steps involve:

 If contamination is detected, the risk assessment report outlines recommendations for remediation.
 These may include: